Saiapatsu/bd-plugins/README.md

 * Message hover buttons
 * Scrollbar

 Note that there's a Discord bug where if you try to type while the chatbar can't be focused, e.g. if this plugin is active or you don't have sending permissions, Discord will foolhardily clear the selection and attempt to focus the chatbar every frame.
-Go to a channel where you're allowed to type and click the chatbar to mitigate this.
+Go to a channel where you're allowed to type and click the chatbar to stop this.

 ## MarkAbsentMembers